• Skip to main content

 Cardiff property could be a great long term hold too.
 This report says Cardiff property prices have risen 240% in two decades and forecasts future strong growth, with demand rising in areas just outside the city as a result.

-Rental Demand in Cardiff
+Rental Demand

-Rental demand in Cardiff is buoyant and means some attractive yields for buy to let investors.
+Rental demand in Cardiff is buoyant and means some attractive yields for buy-to-let investors.
 Totally Money includes the Cardiff CF10 postcode – the city centre and Cardiff Bay area – in its ‘top 20’ best rental yields in the UK offering 6.88%.
 Other good yielding spots include CF11 with 5.55%, CF37 with 5.02% and CF31 with 4.54%.

-Property investors wanting to buy to let anywhere in Wales need to know about the Rent Smart Wales scheme.
+Property investors wanting to buy-to-let anywhere in Wales need to know about the Rent Smart Wales scheme.
 Landlords need to apply and register and take a training course, either in person or online.

 Cardiff Council rules mean you need to apply for planning permission if you want to set up a new shared house or HMO.
 More details here.
 There’s also an additional licensing scheme in two localised areas, Cathays and Plasnewydd.